lee-zhg/watson-chatbot-bank-advanced/README.md

 * [Voice-Enabled ChatBot](https://github.com/lee-zhg/watson-voice-enabled-chatbot.git)
 * [VoiceBot – Call and speak to ChatBot](https://github.com/lee-zhg/watson-voicebot.git)

-> **NOTE**: Watson Assistant service is available in IBM Cloud as well as part of IBM Cloud pak for Data.
+> **NOTE**: Watson Assistant service is available in IBM Cloud as well as part of IBM Cloud Pak for Data.
 As the result, you can deploy and run your chatbot in public cloud, private cloud, hybird cloud and on-prem.

 > Click [here](https://www.ibm.com/products/cloud-pak-for-data) for more information about IBM Cloud Pak for Data.